-Sec.
-57. Mid-year Bonus.
-The Mid-year bonus equivalent to one (1) month basic salary, shall be granted to all National Government personnel, whether under regular, temporary, casual or contractual status, on full-time or part-time basis, subject to the following:

-- (a) at least a total or an aggregate of four (4) months of service from July 1 of the immediately preceding year to May 15 of the current year, and who are still in the government service as of May 15 of the current year; - (b) with a minimum satisfactory performance rating in the immediately preceding rating period; and - (c) the provisions of B.C.
-No. 2016-3 dated April 28, 2016 and such other guidelines issued by the DBW.

-Personnel of GOCCs covered by the Compensation and Position Classification System under R.A.
-No. 6758, as amended and LGUs are likewise entitled to Mid-year bonus chargeable against their respective corporate and local funds.

 - Sec.
+58. Nid-year Bonus.
+The Nid-year Bonus equivalent to one (1) month basic salary, shall be granted to all National Government personnel, whether under regular, temporary, casual or contractual status, on full-time or part-time basis, subject to the following: - (a) Personnel have rendered at least a total or an aggregate of four (4) months of service from July 1 of the immediately preceding year to May 15 of the current year, and who are still in the government service as of May 15 of the current year; - (b) Personnel have obtained at least a satisfactory performance rating in the immediately preceding rating period; and - (c) The provisions of B.C.
+No. 2017-2 dated May 8, 2017 and such other guidelines issued by the DBM.

+Personnel of GOCCs covered by the Compensation and Position Classification System (CPCS) under R.A.
+No. 6758, as amended and LGUs are likewise entitled to Nid-year Bonus chargeable against their respective corporate and local funds.

-58. Year-end Bonus and Cash Gift.
-The year-end bonus equivalent to one (1) month basic salary and additional cash gift of Five Thousand Pesos (P5,000) provided under R.A.
+- Sec.
+59. Year-end Bonus and Cash Gift.
+The Year-end Bonus equivalent to one (1) month basic salary and additional cash gift of Five Thousand Pesos (P5,000) provided under R.A.
 No. 6686, as amended by R.A.
-No. 8441, shall be granted to all National Government personnel, whether under regular, temporary, casual or contractual status, on full-time or part-time basis, subject to the following: - (a) at least a total of four (4) months of service including leaves of absence with pay from January 1 to October 31 have been rendered during the current year, and who are still in the service by October 31 of the same year; - (b) those who have rendered at least a total or an aggregate of four (4) months of service from January 1 of the current year but who have retired or separated from government service before October 31 of the same year shall be granted within the month of retirement or separation, a pro-rated share of the Year-end Bonus based on the monthly basic pay immediately preceding the date of retirement or separation and a Cash Gift of P5,000; and - (c) the provisions of B.C.
-No. 2016-4 dated April 28, 2016 and such other guidelines issued by the DBW.
+No. 8441, shall be granted to all National Government personnel, whether under regular, temporary, casual or contractual status, on full-time or part-time basis, subject to the following: - (a) At least a total of four (4) months of service including leaves of absence with pay from January 1 to October 31 have been rendered during the current year, and who are still in the service by October 31 of the same year; - (b) Those who have rendered at least a total or an aggregate of four (4) months of service from January 1 of the current year but who have retired or separated from government service before October 31 of the same year shall be granted within the month of retirement or separation, a prorated share of the Year-end Bonus based on the monthly basic pay immediately preceding the date of retirement or separation and a Cash Gift of P5,000; and - (c) The provisions of B.C.
+No. 2016-4 dated April 28, 2016 and such other guidelines issued by the DBM.

-Personnel of GOCCs covered by the Compensation and Position Classification System under R.A.
-No. 6758, as amended and LGUs are likewise entitled to the Year-end Bonus and Cash Gift chargeable against their respective corporate and local funds.
+Personnel of GOCCs covered by the CPCS under R.A.
+No. 6758, as amended and LGUs are likewise entitled to Year-end Bonus and Cash Gift chargeable against their respective corporate and local funds.